JustGoodUI/dante-astro-theme/README.md

 ## Astro.js Commands

+Requires Node.js `22.12.0` or newer.
 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |